Dental Implant Therapy

 What is the process for installing dental implants?

-Dental implants become more then an implant, it becomes part of you.
-We use biocompatible titanium screws which Dr. Radakovich places into your jaw bone and with a healing time of about 3 – 6 months a process called osseointegration occurs.
-Osseoinegration means that this is now permanent.
+Dental implants become more than an implant, it becomes part of you.
+We use biocompatible titanium screws which Dr. Radakovich places into your jaw bone and with a healing time of about 3 - 6 months, a process called osseointegration occurs.
+Osseointegration means that this is now permanent.
 The implant is then uncovered from its temporary cap and Dr. Radakovich places a crown onto the implant.
-You now have a strong, durable tooth that looks, feels and acts like a natural tooth.
+You now have a strong, durable tooth that looks, feels, and acts like a natural tooth.
 We have seen great success with dental implants.

 Am I a candidate for dental implants?

 Anyone in reasonable health and missing one or more teeth may be a candidate for a dental implant.
-At your information appointment at our Portland office, we will discuss any health concerns along with examine your bone structure and review radiographs.
+At your information appointment at our Portland office, we will discuss any health concerns along with examining your bone structure and reviewing radiographs.
 Most of our patients are potential candidates for dental implants.